jarun/nnn/README.md

   - Create, rename files and directories
   - Batch rename/move/delete current directory entries in vidir (from moreutils)
   - Spawn SHELL (fallback sh) in the current directory
+  - Run a custom script in the current directory
   - Copy absolute file paths with/without X (*easy* shell integration)
   - Change directory at exit (*easy* shell integration)
   - Open any file in EDITOR (fallback vi) or PAGER (fallback less)